• Recipes

 Veloute sauces are some of the most classic French sauces.
 They are made with a roux, a mixture of fat and flour, and a flavorful liquid.

 The history of Veloute sauce is a little unclear, but it is thought to have originated in the 1600s.
 It was likely created as a way to use up leftover meat juices and vegetables.
-Veloute sauce has come a long way since then, and there are now many variations of the recipe.
+Veloute sauce has come a long way since then, and there are now many recipe variations.

-Veloute sauce is an excellent option for anyone looking for a classic French sauce that is easy to make.
-The roux can be made ahead of time, and the sauce can be quickly finished when needed.
+The veloute sauce is an excellent option for anyone looking for a classic French sauce that is easy to make.
+The roux can be made beforehand, and the sauce can be quickly finished when needed.
 Adding the herbs at the end will preserve the flavor of the herbs.

 Let's talk about what makes Veloute sauces so great!!!...